-There is a module and component in the system which provide a mechanism which modules and components can use to provide the user access to information which has been recorded in some way as well as a mechanism for saving and retrieving that information to/from files.
+There is a module and a component in the system which together provide a consistent mechanism that other modules and components can use to provide the user access to information which has been recorded including the ability to save and retrieve that information to/from files.
 These are not cognitive mechanisms of the system, but may be used by cognitive modules to allow users to access their data.
+The module is named :history-recorder and will always be available.

-The basic usage of the history recording is for a module to create a named history source to make that data available.
+The basic usage of the history recording is for a module to create a named history "source" to make that data available.
 Using that name the modeler can start or stop the recording as needed and get any currently available recorded data from that source, save that data to a file, or read the data from a file.
 The specific format of the returned or saved data is dependent upon the creator of the history source, but it will be encoded in a string using JSON when returned or saved.
 [Note however, that when the system is in single-threaded mode JSON encoding will not be used because it does not load the Quicklisp libraries for JSON parsing.
 Also, writing data to files and reading saved files will not be available in single-threaded mode to avoid any inconsistency in the data files between the normal and single-threaded versions.]